Woodbridge Holiday Cottages

 A bit further to the west is the village of Otley.
 Here Is Otley Hall, for many years the home of the Gosnold family.
 Bartholomew Gosnold (1571-1607) voyaged to the New World, where in 1602 he discovered Cape Cod and Martha's Vineyard, which he named after his infant daughter.
 Otley Hall may be visited or used as a wedding venue.
 On a less grand scale stay but very stylish Vine Barn (6)

-Midway between Woodbridge and Framlingham, the village has many ancient cottages, Hope Cottage (4) includes stone taken from Framlingham Castle.
+Midway between Woodbridge and Framlingham, the village has many ancient cottages, some with stone taken from Framlingham Castle.
 Just a few hundred yards down the road is The Granary at Rookery Farm (6) totally refurbished it still contains some fascinating old farm equipment.

 Again within 4 miles of Woodbridge, Pettistree is to the north west close to Wickham Market.
 A picture book village it has a charming church, good eating pub and pretty village green.
 The Old Stables (4) is in a rural position on the edge of the village.